 - Income-driven repayment plans, which are available to every federal student loan borrower, regardless of where they work.
 Income-driven repayment plans determine your monthly payment based on your adjusted gross income and family size and may save you money.

-- Public Service Loan Forgiveness allows qualifying federal student loan borrowers to have the money they saved using an income-driven repayment plan forgiven after making payments for 10 years while working in public service.
+- Public Service Loan Forgiveness, which allows qualifying federal student loan borrowers to have the money they saved using an income-driven repayment plan forgiven after making payments for 10 years while working in public service.

-Student debt clinics provide members with information on how these programs work, the steps necessary to take to qualify for them, and best practices to make sure that they are maximizing the benefits available to them.
+Student debt clinics provide members with information on how these programs work, the steps necessary to take to qualify for them, resources to support them through the process, and best practices to make sure that they are maximizing the benefits available to them.

 From Aid To Advocacy